creativetimofficial/ct-material-blog-pro-laravel/README.md

 You have the option to edit the current logged in user's profile information (name, email, profile picture) and password.
 To access this page, just click the "**Examples/Profile**" link in the left sidebar or add **/profile** in the URL.

-The `App\Htttp\Controlers\ProfileController` handles the update of the user information and password.
+The `App\Http\Controllers\ProfileController` handles the update of the user information and password.

 ```
 public function update(ProfileRequest $request)